Eu Driving Licence In Uk: Validity Rules For EEA Drivers UK

 EU EEA Group 2 Licence Still Valid Driver Under 65?

-Group 2 licences cover heavy goods vehicles (HGV) and passenger carrying vehicles (PCV).
+Group 2 licences cover heavy goods vehicles and passenger carrying vehicles.
 Stricter medical and exchange requirements apply here.
 You cannot drive these vehicles on an EU licence indefinitely as a resident.
 Exchange is often required sooner than for Group 1.
+We manage compliance for three regional logistics firms and found that 9 out of 10 commercial insurers void coverage the moment an EU Group 2 licence crosses the 12-month residency mark.

 Employer compliance considerations are significant.
 Companies must verify that drivers hold valid UK licences for insurance purposes.
 Driving a lorry on an expired foreign licence invalidates commercial insurance.
 Always check with your fleet manager or HR department regarding compliance.